Mary Rentschler, MEd, Brain Gym consultant and instructor, discusses how Brain Gym can be helpful for sensory integration.

 Danny, also age seven, experienced dramatic progress in reading through a similar process.
 He read haltingly, nearly breathless with effort.
 Pre-checks showed ease for vision, but significant stress for auditory integration, particularly for the right ear, which feeds primarily into the brain’s language hemisphere.

 Danny was able to identify his feelings when he read as “confused” and “frustrated.”
 To see if this might be an echo of past stress, we explored, through muscle checking, and found age three and four.
 “Oh,” said his mom, “that’s the year I was sick.”
 She had, in fact, been critically ill, so ill that a little boy could very well have wanted to block his ears against bad news.

 To integrate his hearing, Danny needed “Temporal Tapping,” firm tapping on the skull all around the outline of his ears.
 Afterwards he picked up his book again and began reading with obvious pleasure, never stopping until it was time to leave.
 He could now “hear” the story.
 At home Danny greeted his father saying, “Dad!
 I used to hate to read!
 Now I love to read.”

-Goals involving vision would require checks for tracking, looking in all directions, and far/near pursuits.
+Goals involving vision required checks for tracking, looking in all directions, and far/near pursuits.
 Physical interventions could be Brain Gym, Vision Gym, or other eye exercises.
-Nurturing the eyes with more time outside, less TV, and improved diet could address environmental issues.
+Nurturing the eyes with more time outside, less screen time, and improved diet could address environmental issues.

 For the tactile system pre/post-checks might include wearing a sweater, standing close to someone, hugging, stroking or brushing.
 Balances for other senses would have different goals, pre/post-checks, interventions, and reinforcement.
 The approach is infinitely adaptable.